6

 – Phil Rymek

-Sep 16, 2013 at 19:56
+Commented Sep 16, 2013 at 19:56

 • Be warned having developers in the same DE org, will likely run into daily API limits (if your using Eclipse or other desktop tools).
-Sep 17, 2013 at 15:50
+Commented Sep 17, 2013 at 15:50

 • Back in the day, we used to have multiple devs in the same DE org but the number of accidental overwrites -- or the possibility of one dev breaking a core library call causing other devs to get stuck not knowing whether the bug was caused by them or someone else -- and lastly, when dealing with managed packages, it's super dangerous to have people coding directly in a packager DE org -- which is why we invested in scripted build and deployment.
 But we can't get past this really painful problem of propagating destructive changes.